HAZE-16/HAZE-16/README.md

 <div align="center">

-*"The best way to understand AI is to build it."*
+*"Data is the new oil — but only if you know how to refine it."*

 ![Profile views](https://komarev.com/ghpvc/?username=HAZE-16&color=7F77DD&style=flat-square)